 Looking to the Future of Bitcoin DeFi

 Stacks helps overcome the challenges of Bitcoin DeFi, including scalability, security, and composability, allowing developers to innovate and build new financial applications on top of Bitcoin, all without altering Bitcoin itself.
-At Hiro, we create developer tools for Stacks, so you can build DeFi applications for Bitcoin.
+At Hiro, we create developer tools for Stacks, so you can focus on building high-impact Bitcoin DeFi projects.